MileHacker Logo

 Taboos and Acceptance

 Avoid discussions about Quebec's political status or sovereignty unless well-informed.
-If locals raise the topic, approach with respect and listen actively without strong opinions.
-Avoid generalizations about Speaking the french language or Quebecois culture.
+If locals raise the topic, handle with respect and listen actively without strong opinions.
+Avoid generalizations about Speaking french or Quebecois culture.
 Canada welcomes diverse lifestyles.

 Social Awareness